 Fear and excitement produce the same physiological response: a rush of adrenaline that prepares us to defend ourselves or run – fight or flight.

-In certain Eastern and Western cultures, there’s a tendency to suppress any expression of this natural force from an early age: children are scolded, even punished, for raising the tone of their voice.
+In certain Eastern and Western cultures, there is a tendency to suppress any expression of this natural force from an early age: children are scolded, even punished, for showing any sign of anger.
 Probably as a result of this, many adults will avoid any direct confrontation, resorting instead to not-so-healthy passive-aggressive behaviours.

 As well as distasteful, anger is seen by many as not ‘spiritual’ or ‘enlightened’.